erwin1234777/leviathan/README.md

 - Boss Fights

 #### Incoming features/Work in Progress:
-- Emotes database so you can use emotes via the bot without nitro
 - Crosschat, so you can talk to your Discord Chat while streaming on twitch, and vice versa!

 ### Need support?